tipech/dyngraphplot/README.md

   - `rmv_nodes`: Iterable containing nodes removed in this update

-  - `rmv_edges`: Iterable containing edges removed in this update
+  - `rmv_edges`: Iterable containing edges removed in this update &nbsp;

+`DynGraphPlot.close()` is used to close the plot &nbsp;

-`DynGraphPlot` also has a number of useful accessable properties:
+A `DynGraphPlot` object also has a number of useful accessible properties:
  - `G`: NetworkX object with the current graph

  - `options`: the `draw_options` used